ramohse/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 - _pwd -- lists the present directory in which you are working_
-- _cd -- allows you to change your directory (use __ to bypass intermediary directories to get to the subdirectory you want_
+- _cd -- allows you to change your directory_
 	- _use ".." to go up a directory; "../../.." to go up several_
 - _man [command] -- displays the help and syntax for a command_
 - _grep [word] [filename] -- searches for a word within a file.
 Can be paired with wildcards for broader searches_